Why would you bring your business to Sonora? Good question! Let us give you some very good reasons:

 At this time a wide variety of housing is available for purchase at all price levels.
 Rental property is more limited but is also available in a wide range of pricing.

 Education through the high school level is provided by the Sonora Independent School District, which has an outstanding reputation for excellence.
-Information about the schools is enclosed.
+Information about the schools is enclosed. the Sonora ISD was one of the 30 schools awarded the "Blue Ribbon Award" in 2022 in the State of Texas.

 Upper level education is available at San Angelo State University and Howard College in San Angelo, 65 miles to the north.
 We are in the Howard College education region and arrangements can be made for college level courses locally with a class minimum requirement.